amandafaig/workshop/worksheet_MAC.md

 When you're ready to save your changes and make your very first commit, go ahead and do so.
 First you need to tell github what files you want to keep track of.
 Using the command `git add -A .` will add absolutely everything that has changed since your last commit to your current commit (which is what we will do for our initial commit) whereas naming the file with `git add file.m` will add only the files specified.

-For your first commit, and in general, you'll want to use `git add -A .`.
+For your first commit, and in general, you'll want to use `git add -A .`, like so:

 ```
 git add -A .